 Why?
 Generally, I think in most liability dispute cases, jurors feel like they have all the information to make the call.
-Jurors think they understand basis physics and who is telling the truth and generally don’t look for help from an accident reconstructionist.
+Jurors think they understand basic physics and who is telling the truth and rarely look for help from an accident reconstructionist.
 We had a young lawyer trying his first case against a big law firm in a liability dispute case.
 The defendants hired one of the best accident reconstructionists in Maryland.
 Our client barely spoke English.
 We did not bring an expert.
-But we won, because the jury heard the facts and believed our client.
+But we won because the jury heard the facts and believed our client.

-We hire accident reconstructionist in the fast majority of our serious injury and wrongful death cases.
-One reason is that you don’t know whether you need an expert, until you have gotten to the courthouse steps.
-But, even more importantly, they can help you gather and sort through evidence to put you in the best position to win your case and maximize the value of your claim.
+We hire accident reconstructionists in the vast majority of our serious injury and wrongful death cases.
+One reason is that you don’t know whether you need an expert until you have gotten to the courthouse steps.
+But, even more importantly, they can help you gather and sort through the evidence to put you in the best position to win your case and maximize the value of your claim.

 What is Accident Reconstruction?